tianp/atom-underscorejs/README.md

 Speed up your javascript coding time with Underscore.js snippets.

 Currently this snippets still on early version and not published to APM yet.
+So please fork and help me to make this snippets ready to be published.

+If you still insist to use this snippets before published, download and put this snippets under directory **~/.atom/packages**

 Say a hello! hello@tianpermana.com